quarto-dev/quarto-web/docs/computations/using-rstudio.md

 ```

 Note that the presence of the `jupyter` option also provides a sufficient hint to RStudio that it should render the file using Quarto rather than R Markdown.

+You can also enable interactive cell execution for `.qmd` files by setting the file type to "R Markdown" as described immediately above.

 ## R Package